mambawopieman/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Understand that readability counts and over-engineering for hypothetical performance gains can lead to more problems than it solves."

 In essence, this quote from computer scientist Donald Knuth reminds us that while efficiency is important in programming, it should not come at the cost of clarity and simplicity until there's concrete evidence that a section of code requires optimization.

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, always strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it's written, and tomorrow's you (or your team) will appreciate clarity over obfuscation.
+Continuously refactor and aim to reduce redundancy.
+And above all, embrace the principle of KISS (Keep It Simple, Stupid) to enhance both productivity and the longevity of your projects."